Facilities & Equipment

 - The Libraries prohibit violation of state or federal law, including copyright laws and software licensing agreements.

-Call the University Libraries’ main telephone number (503.280.8507) and you will be transferred to an available librarian to assist with your research request.
+To speak with a librarian, call the University Libraries’ main telephone number (503.280.8507) and you will be transferred to an available librarian to assist with your research request.
 If the librarian is not available immediately, you may leave a voicemail message.
-You may also email your research request or general question to the library .
-During business hours, you should receive an email acknowledgement of receipt of your question.
-When you ask your question, please provide a realistic deadline for needed information.
-University librarians will make all reasonable attempts to meet your timeline.

-The Concordia University Libraries provide remote access to research databases through the Universities’ private Intranet.
-When you access the Libraries’ databases from off-campus or the campus wireless network, you will be prompted to enter your Concordia user name and password.
-Questions about your Concordia network user name and/or password should be directed to the Technology Service Center (503.493.6300 or email@example.com).
+The Concordia University Libraries provide remote access to research databases through the Concordia network.
+When you access the Libraries’ databases from off-campus or the campus wireless network, you will be prompted to enter your Concordia username and password.
+Questions about your Concordia network username and/or password should be directed to the Technology Service Center (503.493.6300 or email@example.com).
 This service is available to current faculty and staff of Concordia University and currently registered students.

 At your request, materials will be shipped to an address you designate (home or office, for example).
 The Library will cover the cost of shipping the materials to you; you must cover the cost of return shipping.
 Copies of documents will be emailed to an email address you specify.
 This service is available to current faculty and staff of Concordia University and currently registered students.